rehmatworks/spsuite/README.md

 # SP Suite (for ServerPilot)
 SP Suite is a Python library written to interact with ServerPilot-managed servers over CLI.
 If you want to manage your ServerPilot server over command line, this utility is for you.

+### Donations
+Donations always remind me that I write really useful programs.
+You can [**buy me a coffee here**](https://buymeacoffee.com/rehmat) if you really liked my work.
+This helps me manage time for open source projects.

 ## Getting Started
 Recommended way to install SP Suite is via PIP: